plorencrstit/backend-coding-exercise-php/README.md

 covers   - number of people to feed
 ```

-and prints a list of item names (and item-specific allergens) available to order given the following rules:
+and prints a list of item names and item-specific allergens available to order given the following rules:

-1. Vendor must be in the delivery area, e.g. vendor with a postcode starting "NW" can only deliver to a postcode starting with "NW", etc.
+1. Vendor must be able to deliver to the requested location, e.g. vendor with a postcode starting "NW" can only deliver to a postcode starting with "NW", etc.
 2. Vendor must be able to serve the requested number of covers
 3. Item notice period must be less or equal to the difference between the search time and the actual time of the delivery